bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- 54° dew point
+- 48° dew point
-- Cloudy
+- Partly Cloudy
-- 74% humidity
+- 79% humidity
 - 8 mph wind
-- 85% cloud cover
+- 71% cloud cover
 - 42 AQI 🟩
 - 2.49 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 72 hours